-Additional PCI slots On ftServer 6900 systems, each CPU-I/O enclosure supports one PCIe riser with two full-height-capable PCIe slots.
-On ftServer 4900 systems, the PCIe riser is optional.
-The PCIe riser is not supported on ftServer 2900 systems.
-See "PCIe Adapter Specifications" for details. вмс One advanced system management module (Baseboard Management Controller, or BMC) embedded in each CPU-I/O enclosure with one 10/100-Mbps Ethernet port dedicated to the BMC in each CPU-I/O enclosure.
+Dorto Each CRITIO analogura contains the fallowing parts: Ports Each CPU-I/O enclosure contains the following ports: System front • A USB 2.0 port • A 03B 2.0 port System rear Two embedded 1GbE Two embedded 10GbE (None on ftServer 29x0 systems) • Two USB 3.0 System backplane Three USB 2.0 portsA VGA port Two serial ports PCIe slots Two low-profile PCI-Express slots standard on each CPU-I/O enclosure. (standard) See "PCIe Adapter Specifications" for details.
+Additional PCI slots On ftServer 69x0 systems, each CPU-I/O enclosure supports one PCIe riser with two full-height-capable PCIe slots.
+On ftServer 49x0 systems, the PCIe riser is optional.
+The PCIe riser is not supported on ftServer 29x0 systems.
+See "PCIe Adapter Specifications" for details. ВМС One advanced system management module (Baseboard Management Controller, or BMC) embedded in each CPU-I/O enclosure with one 10/100-Mbps Ethernet port dedicated to the BMC in each CPU-I/O enclosure.
 BMCs include embedded Virtual Technician Module (VTM) functionality.
-Internal disk drives Up to eight Serial Attached SCSI (SAS) disks per CPU-I/O enclosure.
-For internal hard disk drives, up to eight per CPU-I/O enclosure are supported.
-Up to eight enterprise flash drives (EFDs) per CPU-I/O enclosure are supported.
-DVD+/-R drive [†] In the front panel, one drive that reads from CDs and DVDs.
+Internal disk drives For systems with SAS-only internal storage: Up to eight SAS drives per CPU-I/O enclosure are supported.
+This can be any combination of hard disk drives (HDDs) and solid-state drives (SSDs), except in ftServer 2900 and 4900 systems, which support a maximum of four SSDs.
+For systems with NVMe/SAS internal storage: Up to four NVMe drives per CPU-I/O enclosure are supported.
+Up to two SAS drives per CPU-I/O enclosure are supported.
+This can be any combination of HDDs and SSDs.Disk slots 5 and 6 must be empty.